dsu-igeek/astrolabe/docs/SPEC.md

 A Protected Entity Graph is defined as a root Protected Entity and all of its component Protected Entities.
 Component Pes are
 ### IDs
 Protected Entities are identified by Protected Entity IDs.
 The ID specifies a type, object ID and, optionally, a snapshot ID.
 If the snapshot ID is not specified, the current version of the protected entity is specified.
 The object ID and snapshot ID formats are controlled by the service and can consist of [A-Z][a-z][0-9][-][/][_][.]
-Any other non-alphanumeric characters are forbidden.
+Any other non-alphanumeric cacters are forbidden.
 In the event that a service’s native object ID or snapshot ID needs a special character, the service should use an encoding format such as UUENCODE to translate to strict alpha-numerics.
 A Protected Entity ID is written as <type>:<object ID>[:snapshot ID]
 #### vSphere IVD Example
 For example, a virtual disk is referred to as: